+There’s no doubt about it: interactive dashboards provide businesses with insights that have never been possible before.
 Gone are the days of static presentations, stagnate reports and waiting on analysts to pull reports and then having out-of-date data.
 Thankfully, it’s also time to take a step back from your spreadsheets and slides.
 While Excel and PowerPoint, and the various other spreadsheet and presentation applications, remain important business tools for many, their interactivity options are limited.

-Why do you need robust interactive dashboards?
+Therefore, why do you need robust interactive dashboards?
 Interactive dashboards quickly engage end-users with a wide range of technical acumen and provide an intuitive experience and easily digested insights.
 They provide ROI by quickly highlighting trends and dig out irregularities.

-Our Top 5 Interactive Dashboard Features
+Our Top 10 Interactive Dashboard Features

 1) Dashboard Chart Filter / Click-to-Filter